Patti LuPone is known for being strong-willed and opinionatedâsome may even say difficult.

 (She’s a Broadway diva, after all.)

-During my interview, Patti LuPone was polite and gracious.
+During my interview, LuPone was polite and gracious.

 She called on time while out to lunch in New York City and even asked me how much to tip the waiter.